Ice Nine Kills: 2018–present: The Silver Scream series

 On June 24, 2020, the band posted on their socials a link to a maze game to "unlock the secret".
 The landing page of the link states they will be releasing Undead & Unplugged: Live From the Overlook Hotel on June 26, 2020.

 On October 30, 2020, the band released I Heard They KILL Live!!, a live album recorded at the Worcester Palladium.
 The release also had an accompanying The Silver Stream livestream.
 The Silver Stream mixed live footage from the 19-track set with a self-produced horror movie framing device, featuring the band members and Bill Moseley.
 The horror movie aspect of The Silver Scream was helmed by Spencer Charnas and director Myles Erfurth of Stained Glass Eye Entertainment.

 The band also announced Inked in Blood, a tie-in graphic novel to The Silver Scream planned for release on April 21, 2021.
 The graphic novel was written by Steve Foxe and illustrated by Giorga Sposito & Andres Esparza.

 The band released a cover and music video of the Elvis Presley song "Can't Help Falling in Love" on February 9, 2021, to the Fearless Records YouTube channel.
 The title of the new album was listed in the credits as The Silver Scream 2: Welcome to Horrorwood.
 On the ninth of each month leading up to the album's release, a new single and accompanying video was released to promote the album.
 On July 9, 2021, the band released the lead single from the album "Hip to Be Scared", inspired by American Psycho.
 The single features Papa Roach frontman Jacoby Shaddix, and was released along with an accompanying music video.
 On August 3, 2021, the band released a teaser video featuring the album's track listing, leading fans to predict and speculate the horror/thriller movies that inspired the songs on the album.
 On August 9, 2021, the band released the second single "Assault & Batteries", inspired by Child's Play.
 On September 9, 2021, the band released the third single "Rainy Day", inspired by Resident Evil.
 On October 9, 2021, the band released the fourth single "Funeral Derangements", inspired by Pet Sematary.
 The album was released on October 15, 2021.
-Four months after the album had released, the band released the fifth single from the record, "Take Your Pick" featuring George "Corpsegrinder" Fisher, taking cinematic inspiration from My Bloody Valentine and being released on February 14, 2022 for Valentine's Day alongside an animated music video.
+Four months after the album had released, the band released the fifth single from the record, "Take Your Pick" featuring George "Corpsegrinder" Fisher, taking cinematic inspiration from My Bloody Valentine and being released on February 14, 2022, for Valentine's Day alongside an animated music video.

 On March 31, 2022, the band released a new song, "Hunting Season", taken from The Fall Of Troi expansion of the video game, PUBG: New State.

-On July 29, 2022, the band released an acoustic rendition of the track "The Shower Scene" from Welcome to Horrorwood: The Silver Scream 2.